Hackinator07/thebirdiebriefing.github.io/README.md

 ```

 ### Automatic Updates
-A GitHub Action runs daily at 2 AM UTC to automatically fetch and update the latest rankings data.
+A GitHub Action runs weekly on Sundays at 2 AM UTC to automatically fetch and update the latest rankings data.
 The workflow:
 - Fetches data from the Rolex Rankings API
 - Updates `src/data/rankings.json`
 - Commits and pushes changes to the repository